What Does Proprietary Mean? Software, Licenses & Technology Explained

 Key Takeaways

-• The term proprietary refers to ownership and the exclusive rights that come with it, allowing businesses to maintain control over their valuable information and technology.
+• The word proprietary, as a term used in business and technology, refers to ownership and the exclusive rights that come with it, allowing businesses to maintain control over their valuable information and technology.

 • Proprietary software is defined by restricted access to source code, licensing agreements, and limitations on modifications, giving companies a competitive advantage through tailored applications.